 If you have a freezer stocked with some ground meat and pantry with passata then you’ll be able to make an impromptu yummy dinner in no time.

-- 1 lb lean ground beef (Beef is the classic component, but I actually use ground turkey thighs for lighter flavor)
+- 1 lb lean ground turkey thighs (beef is the classic component, but I use turkey thighs for lighter flavor)

 - ½ cup seasoned Italian breadcrumbs